upendrabhattarai/test/docs/pipelines.md

 You can add more columns to this file with more metadata, and use this file as the `coldata` file in the templates.

 - Safe the file under `meta` folder
-- Upload this file to our `Datasets` in Seqera using the name of the project but starting with `rnaseq-pi_lastname-hbc_code`
+- Upload this file to our `Datasets` in Seqera using the name of the project but starting with `pipelineName_PI_hbcNNNNNN`
 - Go to `Launchpad`, select `nf-core_rnaseq` pipeline, and select the previous created `Datasets` in the `input` parameter after clicking in `Browser`
-  - Select an output directory with the same name used for the `Dataset` inside the `results` folder in S3
+  - Select an output directory with the same name used for the `Dataset` inside the `results/pipelineName_PI_hbcNNNNNN` folder in S3
 - When pipeline is done, data will be copied to our on-premise HPC in the scratch system under `scratch/groups/hsph/hbc/bcbio/` folder